Is your Deep Conditioner bad for your hair?

 Meet Cassia Obovata and Slippery Elm

 Plants.
 The key to naturally and effectively balancing the structure of your Type 4 or “Afro” hair cuticles is plants.
-Cassia Obovata and Slippery Elm are two plant extracts with Ayurvedic, the ancient Indian medicinal practice focused on balancing bodily systems, healing properties.
+Cassia Obovata and Slippery Elm are two plant extracts with Ayurvedic, the ancient Indian medicinal practice focused on balancing bodily systems, and healing properties.

-Lets get to know them:
+Let's get to know them:

 Cassia obovata is a perennial herb traditionally used in Ayurvedic medicine to treat digestive conditions.
-It is also known as Senna italica, part of a genus of therapeutic plants.
-For centuries, Cassia Obovata has been used for its powerful lasting moisture infusion.
+It is also known as Senna Italica, part of a genus of therapeutic plants.
+For centuries, Cassia Obovata has been used for its powerful, lasting moisture infusion.